BohemianSte/7MU007-Bloody-Sonik-Pumpkin-/README.md

 ![BSP Initial Sketch](https://github.com/BohemianSte/7MU007-Bloody-Sonik-Pumpkin-/blob/master/BSP%20initial%20sketch.jpg)

 "Distortion plugin that dynamically reacts to certain inputs.
 Example with vocals as input: longer note sustained triggers gain to increase."
-This note has been the main goal of the overall project and the one part of the patch that came together during the last moment.
+This note has been the main goal of the overall project and the one part of the patch that came together during the final stages.

 Unfortunately I was unable to include any sort of imagery within the current build of the BSP but for the next phase of its development I would like to include some imagery that can further distinguish it as a product.